A New People

 On 10 May 2018, Pope Francis goes on an apostolic visit to Nomadelfia and Loppiano.
 In Nomadelfia he visits a family group and meets the entire population gathered for the occasion.
 "Nomadelfia is a prophetic reality", he says, "which aims to create a new civilization, implementing the Gospel as a good and beautiful way of life".

 In the Church, Nomadelfia is a private association of the faithful.
 The constitution was approved by the Holy See, definitively, with decree Prot.
 N. 94001494 of 18 June 2000.

 Nomadelfia is also a parish of the Diocese of Grosseto, a "community parish".

 In relation to the state, Nomadelfia is a civil association without legal personality (Constitutive Act was approved on March 22, 2013).

 Nomadelfia also operates through an agricultural cooperative, a cultural cooperative and a foundation.

-Both as a civil association and as a private association of the faithful, Nomadelfia has a constitution of its own, plus a series of regulations, which together guarantee the democracy and transparency of decisions taken within the community.
-Nomadelfia is in fact a direct democracy, which is expressed through elections and voting.
-All votes and elections are also confirmed with a vote of unanimity, to guarantee the unity of the population.
+Both as a civil association and as a private association of the faithful, Nomadelfia has adopted its own constitution, plus a series of regulations, which together guarantee the democracy and transparency of the decisions taken within the community.
+Nomadelfia is in fact a direct democracy, which is expressed through elections and votes.
+All votes and elections are also confirmed with a unanimous vote, to guarantee the unity of the population.